Impact of the COVID-19 pandemic on the video game industry: Services

-As much of the world's population have been quarantined due to the pandemic, video game playing and other Internet use has increased significantly.
+As much of the world's population had been quarantined due to the pandemic, video game playing and other Internet use had increased significantly.
 Steam had over 23 million concurrent players during March 2020, surpassing all previous records while over three billion hours of content were watched on Twitch over the first quarter of 2020, a 20% increase from the previous year's.
 Microsoft reported a substantial increase in users of its Xbox Game Pass service in the months of March and April 2020, bringing it to over 10 million subscribers.
 GeForce Now capacity was temporarily exhausted in Europe before additional server capacity was added.
+While platforms reported record demand and in some cases exceeded server capacity, evidence from self-reported player data synthesized in a 2025 meta-analysis suggests that the average increase in gaming time was modest overall, peaking in the second quarter of 2020.

 The additional bandwidth from video games and other Internet services created concerns that critical bandwidth would not be available for medical and other key infrastructure elements necessary to mitigate the spread of SARS-CoV-2.
 To help reduce demand during peak hours, the Akamai content delivery network for many video games and major digital storefronts such as Xbox Live, PlayStation Network, and Steam capped download speeds and encouraged the users to download at off-peak hours.

 During quarantine and lockdown, Ubisoft announced an update for Just Dance 2020 to keep players active: customers who owned the game could access a month of the Just Dance Unlimited service.
 Ubisoft also announced in its official forum that the second event entitled "Power Gala", which was part of the second season "Feel the Power" in Just Dance 2020, had been postponed.
 The developer explained that the company wanted to protect its team due to the pandemic, and that "although [their] team still work[ed] hard to make our servers work as smoothly as possible at home", this needed to be resolved by postponing the content.
 Two tracks from Just Dance Unlimited were made free to make up for the delay.